Medically reviewed by Drugs.com. Last updated on May 4, 2018.

 If you had history-indicated cervical cerclage, you'll likely be able to go home after you recover from the anesthetic.
-As a precaution, your health care provider might recommend avoiding sex for at least one week and, afterward, using condoms during sex.
+As a precaution, your health care provider might recommend avoiding sex for a few weeks or more, depending on the reason for the cerclage.

 If you had cervical cerclage because your cervix had already begun to open or an ultrasound showed that your cervix is short, you might need to remain in the hospital for observation.
-As a precaution, your health care provider might recommend limiting physical activity and sex until up to week 34 of pregnancy.
+As a precaution, your health care provider might recommend limiting physical activity and sex until delivery.

 Cervical cerclage removal

-A transvaginal cervical cerclage is typically removed at around week 37 of pregnancy — or at the onset of preterm labor.
+A transvaginal cervical cerclage is typically removed at around week 37 of pregnancy — or at the start of preterm labor.

 A McDonald cerclage can usually be removed in a health care provider's office without anesthetic, while a Shirodkar cerclage might need to be removed in a hospital or surgery center.
 After having a transvaginal cervical cerclage removed, you'll typically be able to resume your usual activities as you wait for labor to begin naturally.

 If you had a transabdominal cervical cerclage, you'll need to have another abdominal incision to remove the cerclage.
-As a result, a C-section is typically recommended during week 37 through 39 of pregnancy.
+As a result, a C-section is typically recommended.
 Your baby will be delivered through an incision made above the cerclage.
 During the C-section, you can choose to have the cerclage removed or leave it in place for future pregnancies.

 The effectiveness of cervical cerclage is a topic of debate.

-Research suggests that cervical cerclage can reduce the incidence of premature birth in women at risk of recurrent premature birth.
+Research suggests that cervical cerclage reduces the risk of premature birth in women with proven cervical insufficiency.
 However, the timing of cervical cerclage can also affect the outcome.
-Emergency cervical cerclage done in the presence of advanced cervical change and prolapsed membranes has the worst outcome.
+Emergency cervical cerclage done in the presence of advanced cervical change and prolapsed membranes has a poorer outcome.